erikbrannstrom/jQuery-Password-Entropy/README.markdown

 - functions     : Array of functions that receive the current entropy and password.
                   Must return a value that will replace the current value.
                   Options are merged with defaults.
+- thresholds    : Array with thresholds counts, defining cutoffs for each class
-- strings       : Array with six elements, setting the result string.
+- strings       : Array with same length as thresholds, setting the result string.
-- classes       : Array with six elements, setting the class of the display element based on the strength.
+- classes       : Array with same length as thresholds, setting the class of the display element based on the strength.
 - blacklist     : Array containing blacklisted words that should not be used as passwords.
 Options are merged with defaults.

-Example
+Examples
 -------

-`$('input[type=password]').passwordEntropy({
+    $('input[type=password]').passwordEntropy({
       'display' : 'div.result'
-});`
+    });

+    // Standalone usage
+    var tester = $.entropyTestFactory();
+    alert('Foobar123 has an entropy of '+tester('Foobar123'));

 License
 -------